Flavored Hathor/SUTIL Body Glide lube review: coconut, mint, vanilla, cherry

 Which flavor has gotten my blowjob-reticent self to anticipate giving oral sex?
 Which one made my boyfriend and me both grimace?
 And is SUTIL lube as magical as the rumors say?

-SUTIL Body Glide has the same base formula as Sutil Luxe.
+SUTIL Flavors have the same base formula as Sutil Luxe.
 In use, it feels as close as you can get to a silicone lube without it containing any silicone at all.
-The first time my boyfriend and I used it, he asked me, “Is this water-based?” in concern of ruining my silicone toys.
+The first time my boyfriend and I used it, he asked me, "Is this water-based?" in concern of ruining my silicone toys.

 A little goes a long way.
 When you squeeze the tube, out comes a slightly runny gel that blends well with natural vaginal lubrication.
 It’s among the longest-lasting water-based lubes I’ve ever tried but washes off easily.